HannahAPaalisbo/literacy-and-numeracy-mobile-application/README.md

-# lit num app
+# Literacy and Num Mobile Application
-Literacy and Numeracy Mobile Application Project for the completion of the subject Capstone I & II
+Literacy and Numeracy Mobile Application Project for the completion of the subjects Capstone I & II